Skip to content

 • TimeSpan — Immutable time interval: attributes, timedelta, comparison, and validation.

-• Measurement — A single timing result: wall_time, cpu_time, and metadata; when values are set and how to use them.
+• Measurement — A single run’s result: wall_time, cpu_time, and metadata.